 The project funded by Meta, in partnership with Ducks Unlimited and the TPWD, builds on the success of the existing projects to create new wetlands in the WMA.
 The newly constructed wetlands are expected to cover 206 acres and will ultimately return their flow back to the Trinity River with improved sediment, nitrogen, and phosphorus levels.
-This project will expand the available wetland habitat and improve the water quality of the Trinity River, in addition to proving an estimated volumetric benefit of 243,840 m3/year (64,415,700 gallons/year) after completion.
+This project will expand the available wetland habitat and improve the water quality of the Trinity River, in addition to providing volumetric benefits after completion.